iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 5.2.1 =
+* Fixed conflict with the BP Legacy group members template, introduced in 5.2 = 5.2 =
-= 5.1 =
+* Added search by group, to find members belonging to the selected group(s) = 5.1 =
 * Added the bps-details template, to customize the member details section
 * Removed the bps-field-value template, replaced by bps-details